istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ## Deploy a waypoint proxy

-Waypoint proxies can process traffic for `service`, `workload` or `all`.
+Waypoint proxies can process traffic for `service`, `workload`, or `all`.
 You can also configure your waypoint proxy to process `none` of the traffic, which is primarily used for testing purpose as you incrementally add a waypoint proxy to your application.